bdevos/appjeniksaan-site/content/snippets/about.md

-Making software is an enjoyable path of discovery 🚀.
-This is my personal software development shop 🏪 to let me build things that I think are interesting or just fun to create 🤓.
+Appjeniksaan is my personal software development 🛠 shop to let me build sites and apps that I think are interesting or fun 🤪 to create.
+On this site I will try 🙈 to share my discoveries 🪐